CHRISTMAS IN COPENHAGEN 2023

 Hans Christian Andersen Market Entrance

-Kongens Nytorv is in the heart of Copenhagen’s city center.
-This is the best market for shopping.
+This Christmas Market is in a new location at Thorvaldsens Plads near Christiansborg.
+It was previously located in Kongens Nytorv.
+This will likely be the best market for shopping.
 You’ll find stalls with vendors selling Danish handicrafts, knitted scarves, mittens, handmade glass ornaments, and candles.

 Julemarked on Højbro Plads